Fudan-iGEM/2023-wiki/docs/src/description.md

 2. Foster **aggregation and stabilization** of dust particles on the Martian surface, contributing to improved soil stability and fertility.
 3. **Defense** against abiotic stressors, such as drought, freezing temperature and UV, granting the ecological biofilm greater survival capabilities.

-In this module, we refined the [XJTU_2022](https://2020.igem.org/Team:XJTU-China) strategy[^24], and optimized the expression of key enzymes, [*pgmA* and *galU*](http://parts.igem.org/Part:BBa_K4765121), in the EPS biosynthesis pathway to increase production.
+In this module, we refined the [XJTU iGEM 2020](https://2020.igem.org/Team:XJTU-China) strategy[^24], and optimized the expression of key enzymes, [*pgmA* and *galU*](http://parts.igem.org/Part:BBa_K4765121), in the EPS biosynthesis pathway to increase production.
 Ultimately, this enhancement contributed to an improved ability to adhere to the Martian surface.

 <div style="text-align: center;" >
     <img src="https://static.igem.wiki/teams/4765/wiki/description/13eps-module.png" style='width:80%'>